SSG-DRD-IOT/Industrial-IoT-Workshop/README.md

 ## Hardware Used in this Workshop
 Intel offers scalable hardware solutions at different power, performance and price points.
 During these labs we will be using two different products that have Intel hardware.

-**For the first part of this workshop, we will use the Up2 Board and connect to the Arduino Create online development tool.
-During the second part of this workshop, we will use the Intel NUC Core i7.**
+**For the first part of this workshop, we will use the Up2 Board and connect to the Arduino Create online development tool.**

 ### Up<sup>2</sup> Board
 First is the [Up<sup>2</sup> Board](http://www.up-board.org/upsquared/).
 It features a 40 Pin I/O connector, multiple USB 3.0 ports, double Gigabit Ethernet, HDMI and more other features make it a perfect solution for different domains and products like Robotics, Drone, Machine Vision, Smart Home, Education, Digital Signage, Intelligent Cars, Internet Of Things.
 The compatibility with Linux, Android, and all the Windows 10 distributions give you great flexibility, scalability and quick time to market.